 Course 3 – To maintain and sustain (To maintain and sustain a person needs to understand)

-The following are real case study examples of Biological Farming Practices…
+The following soil assessment is from a real case study example of Biological Farming Practices…